ay-ay-vasilev/SDL2Game/README.md

     * DONE Add dedicated spritesheets for hands and weapons.
     * Rework the RenderSystem to account for different Z values of pushed sprites:
         - DONE Refactor SpriteComponent to hold a vector of sprites with Z values and to sort the sprites before drawing them.
-        - Make it so components with Sprite data would push their sprites to SpriteComponent, instead of drawing their sprites.
+        - KINDA DONE Make it so components with Sprite data would push their sprites to SpriteComponent, instead of drawing their sprites.
+        - Refactor!
 - Remove unused CameraSystem and add CameraComponent (after RenderSystem refactor)
 - JSON files for AI.
 - Add map json.